 It really exists!

 Joining a gym is a great option that allows you to access many different activities, but the majority of clubs only offer 12 month memberships, valid exclusively in France.

 During your studies, work, or just your holidays, you may be travelling to different countries where you can’t use your membership.
-If this is the case, Urban Sports Club has a solution!
-With a single membership, you can access 3500 fitness studios in Paris, Lyon, Berlin, Rome, Lisbon, and over 30 other cities.
+If this is the case, Urban Sports Club has a solution! over 10000 fitness studios in Paris, Bordeaux, Berlin, Lisbon, Rome, Barcelona and more cities in Europe.
 You can choose between fitness, yoga, swimming, spinning, martial arts, dance, family activities… you will be spoilt for choice!
 They propose a complete range of activities : indoor, outdoor and even online, so that you can workout like you want to!

 Are you looking for an apartment in Paris?